What Is the Quick Ratio / Acid Test?

 What is a good quick ratio / acid test ratio?

-Quick ratio / acid test ratio should always be analysed alongside other liquidity ratios, such as current ratio or cash ratio.
+Quick ratio / acid test ratio should always be analyzed alongside other liquidity ratios, such as current ratio or cash ratio.

-It’s also important to contextualise your business’s quick ratio by looking at the industry within which your company operates.
-If your business has a lower quick ratio than the industry average, it could indicate that it may have difficulty honouring its current debt obligations.
+It’s also important to contextualize your business’s quick ratio by looking at the industry within which your company operates.
+If your business has a lower quick ratio than the industry average, it could indicate that it may have difficulty honoring its current debt obligations.

 However, a quick ratio that’s much higher than the industry average isn’t necessarily a sign of financial health, as it could indicate that the company has invested too heavily in low-return assets.